For more information contact:

 Payroll Services must receive the approved request at least two weeks prior to the departure date in order to process the paycheck.

-Human Resource Services must receive an approved PERMS transaction for the separation personnel action by the pay period documents deadline and the leave audit must be completed in order for the employee to receive a lump-sum payment.
+HRS must receive an approved Workday transaction for the separation personnel action by the pay period documents deadline and the leave audit must be completed in order for the employee to receive a lump-sum payment.
 See BPPM 55.04.

 Requests to Stop Customary Miscellaneous Deductions